AdaCore/why3/doc/install.rst

 By default the *infer-loop* mechanism is not compiled and integrated with Why3.
-So, once the dependencies above are installed, the configuration script of Why3 should enable the compilation of the ``infer-loop`` utility, as follows:
+So, once the dependencies above are installed, the configuration script of Why3 should enable the compilation of the ``infer-loop`` utility.
+This can be done by passing to the Why3 configure script the ``--enable-infer`` flag, as follows:

 ::

     ./configure --enable-infer
     # ...
-    Components
+    # Components
-        Invariant inference(exp): yes
     # ...
+    #    Invariant inference(exp): yes
+    # ...

-After compiling , the loop inference mechanism should be available.
+The line ``Invariant inference(exp)`` indicates whether the dependencies are correctly installed and whether the flag mentioned above was selected.
+After the compilation, the loop inference mechanism should be available.
 See :numref:`sec.runwithinferloop` for more details.